 The Transportation Improvement Program (TIP) document contains a listing of all transit, highway, bridge, bicycle, pedestrian, and multimodal projects in DVRPC's Pennsylvania counties that will seek federal funding in federal fiscal years 2023 to 2026.
-This volume also contains the following appendices: (A) Board Resolutions; (B) State DOT Financial, and General and Procedural Guidance Used in Developing the Program, and SEPTA's Financial Capacity Analysis and TAM Plan; (C) Memorandum of Understanding on Procedures to Amend and Modify the TIP; and (D) DVRPC TIP-LRP Project Benefit Evaluation Criteria.
+This volume also contains the following appendices: a) Acknowledgment of Board Resolutions; (b) State DOT Financial, and General and Procedural Guidance used in developing the program; (c) Memorandum of Understanding on Procedures to Amend and Modify the TIP; (d) DVRPC TIP-LRP Project Benefit Evaluation Criteria, (e) Acknowledgment of the Executive Summary of the Draft Documentation of the Conformity Finding, (f) Environmental Justice Appendix, (g) Title VI Policy Statement and Complaint Procedures, and (h) Acknowledgment of Summary of Public Involvement Process, Original Public Comments, Responses to Public Comments, List of Recommended Changes, Public Comment Outreach Documentation, the Highlights of the Draft DVRPC FY2023 TIP for Pennsylvania, Public Notice, a copy of a letter sent to the Tribal Nations notifying the Nations of DVRPC's Core Planning Activities, and Proof of Publication.